 Do you need more?

-It can be really challenging to deal with a difficult boss.
+A micromanaging boss really can drive you crazy.
 Tips in a blog can be a good start, but if you really want to change something, you might consider coaching.
 Did you recognise yourself here?
 I coach people with difficult bosses and other work problems.
-Why not have a look a www.fromsurvivingtothriving.nl or www.fromsurvivingtothriving.co.uk and get in touch for a free taster session?
+Have a look at my website or get in touch for a free taster session?